Ashu-hub/All-About-MicroServices/SpringBoot.md

 It ensures that **all database operations within a method either succeed together or fail together (rollback).**

 ---
+Q) what is diff type of proxy?

+---
 ## Why do we need `@Transactional`?

 Suppose you're transferring money.